-An army veteran drafted in 1966, Rabin also wants to bring back the draft, although one option could be to serve in the Domestic Peace Corps as opposed to a military branch.
+An army veteran enlisted in 1966, Rabin also wants to bring back the draft, although one option could be to serve in the Domestic Peace Corps as opposed to a military branch.

 “Why?” he asked.
 “English is taught.
 Loyalty.
 Patriotism.
 Job training.
 Bring it back, no exceptions for doctors, lawyers, Indian chiefs or Podunk university professors.”
 Citizens, he believes, should serve two years, immigrants four, in exchange for automatic citizenship.

 He knows this idea could be a turnoff to potential campaign donors, but he insisted, “I’ll be straight up with my views.”

 Additionally, as a veteran of the New York City retail landscape, he has some thoughts on how local mom-and-pop shops could have a fighting chance at not getting snuffed out by banks.
 The solution, he said, is to work out partnerships with their landlords, where along with a reasonable rent increase, retailers would also turn over a percentage of their revenue to the landlords.

 “What does the landlord need to make a profit?
 Beyond your profit, you partner with me and I’ll give you a piece of my action,” he said.
 “There has to be a way to alleviate these empty stores.”